It’s Forever

 How often do we look at the world asking, “what’s wrong with the world today?”
 How often do we look around ourselves asking, “what’s wrong with everyone?”
 How often do we look at ourselves in the mirror asking, “what’s wrong with me?”
 Often this question comes when we feel as if we have no control, even over ourselves.

-While the psalmist may not have seen the Godly he anticipated, for sure Jacob (and his and Grandfather) did not see the fulfillment of the promise.
+While the psalmist may not have seen the Godly justice he anticipated, for sure Jacob (and his father and Grandfather) did not see the fulfillment of the promise.
 Yet, they held onto God.
-The author of Hebrews emphasizes their and faith.
+The author of Hebrews emphasizes their trust and faith.
 The author noted that they viewed themselves as foreigners and temporary residents.
 This should also be our perspective of things.
 When we have the long-seeing and long-reaching understanding that this is temporary, it gives us some relief from our responses to everything around us, and to instead develop a Godly to the world.

 1) Why is it important to understand in your head and your that forefathers (Abraham, Isaac, Jacob) didn’t see the fulfillment of the promise that God made to them?